iobroker-community-adapters/ioBroker.wolf-smartset/README.md

 ### Tab: Main Settings

 #### Wolf Smartset Account
+To connect to the Wolf Smartset server you need your
+- `Username` and
+- `Password`

-To connect to the Wolf Smartset server you need your `Username` and `Password` which you also use to log in to the Wolf Smartset app or the [Wolf Smartset Portal](https://wolf-smartset.com).
+which you also use to log in to the Wolf Smartset app or the [Wolf Smartset Portal](https://wolf-smartset.com).

 #### Wolf Device

 Your Wolf account is associated with one ore more Wolf devices.
 Each device requires an individual ioBroker adapter instance.

-After first-time install you have to select a specific `Device` for each instance.
-As soon as you entered a valid username and password the `List of Wolf Devices` will be filled with the devices assigned to your account.
-After selecting the device from the list, click on  `USE THIS DEVICE` to confirm your selection.
+After first-time install you have to select a specific
+- `Device` for each instance.

+As soon as you entered a valid `Username` and `Password` the
+- `List of Wolf Devices` will be filled with the devices assigned to your account.

+After selecting the device from the list, click on
+- `USE THIS DEVICE` to confirm your selection.

 ### Tab: Advanced Settings